markdtw/meta-learning-lstm-pytorch/README.md

 |  -|    -|  -|    -|  -|250|57.83|8.3|
 |  -|    -|  -|    -|  -|600|58.14|8.5|

-- The results I get from directly running the author's repo can be found [here](https://i.imgur.com/rtagm2c.png), I have slightly better performance (~5%) but neither results match the number in the paper (60%).
+- The results I get from directly running the author's repo can be found [here](https://i.imgur.com/rtagm2c.png), I have slightly better performance (~5%) but neither results match the number in the paper (60%) *(Discussion and help are welcome!)*.
-- The implementation replicates two learners similar to original repo:
+- The implementation replicates two learners similar to the author's repo:
   - `learner_w_grad` functions as a regular model, get gradients and loss as inputs to meta learner.
   - `learner_wo_grad` constructs the graph for meta learner:
     - All the parameters in `learner_wo_grad` are replaced by `cI` output by meta learner.